felipejsborges/gostack_bootcamp_challenges/06_db_and_files_upload/README.md

 - **`POST /transactions/import`**: The route must allow to import a .csv file with the same information that need to create a new transaction.
 Each line of this file must be a new register to de database.

 ### Tests
+To run tests in this challenge, you must create a database called "gostack_desafio06_tests".

 - **`should be able to create a new transaction`**: In order for this test to pass, your application must allow a transaction to be created, and return a JSON with it.